 I can get discouraged at those parts of the story.

-But then I read this, in Tsh Oxenreider’s new book: “We were made to live slower than our fast-paced Western culture deems normal.
+But the other day I read this, in Tsh Oxenreider’s Notes From a Blue Bike: “We were made to live slower than our fast-paced Western culture deems normal.
 But it means paddling upstream through strong currents.”

 And this: “It’s hard to slow down when the race has no finish line.”

 And I remembered: it’s hard work, living our stories.

 It’s meaningful, important, soul-forging work.